jdmantillaq/cartogrid/README.md

-# Cartopy Grid Plots
+# CartoGrid

-This Python module, `cartopy_grid_plots.py`, is used for generating a grid of subplots in a single figure, each containing a geographic plot with temperature data.
+This Python module, `cartogrid.py`, generates a grid of subplots in a single figure, each containing a geographic plot of temperature data.
 The grid of subplots can be customized to have any number of rows and columns.
 Each subplot includes features like continents, coastlines, and gridlines.
 The module uses the cartopy library for geographic data manipulation and plotting, and the xarray library for handling the netCDF dataset.

 ## Examples

-The `cartopy_grid_plots` module generates highly customizable, grid-based geographic plots, as demonstrated in the examples below.
+The `cartogrid` module generates highly customizable, grid-based geographic plots, as demonstrated in the examples below.
 These plots were produced using a surface temperature dataset from NCEP/DOE Reanalysis II.

 For step-by-step instructions on how to generate similar plots, please refer to the `tutorial.ipynb` notebook included in this repository.